Utility assistance for low-income families and individuals.

 What is HEAT?

-Therefore, it is important that each household do all they can to keep utility bills current.
+Because H.E.A.T. provides assistance ONCE every program season, it is important that families and individuals do all they can to keep their utility bills current and to conserve energy.

 Am I Eligible?